NanaLange/CL-HAABSA/README.md

 - auxModel.py: the auxiliary feed-forward model used to compute the curriculum scores of the training data.

-- hyperOpt.py: implementation of HyperOpt to optimize the hyperparameters of the auxiliary feed-forward model used for curriculum learning.
+- hyperOpt.py: program for the optimization of the hyperparameters of the auxiliary feed-forward model used for curriculum learning.

-- sentiWordNet.py: file used to determine the SentiWordNet features for every sentence.
+- sentiWordNet.py: file used to determine the SentiWordNet features for every sample.
 These features can be fed into auxModel.py to obtain the curriculum scores for the instances.

-- att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.
+- att_layer.py, nn_layer.py, utils.py: programs that declare additional functions that are used by the implemented machine learning algorithms.

+- dataReader2016.py, loadData.py: files used to transform the raw data to the required formats to be used by the different algorithms.

+- getBERTusingColab.py, prepareBERT.py, prepareELMo.py: files used to extract the BERT, respectively, ELMo word embeddings and prepare the final BERT, respectively, ELMo embedding matrix, training, and testing data sets.

+- OntologyReasoner.py: program for the ontology reasoner.

 - cabascModel.py: Tensorflow implementation for the CABASC algorithm

-- svmModel.py: PYTHON implementation for a BoW model using a SVM.
+- svmModel.py: program for a  bag-of-words model using a Support Vector Machine.

-- OntologyReasoner.py: PYTHON implementation for the ontology reasoner.

-- dataReader2016.py, loadData.py: files used to read in the raw data and transform them to the required formats to be used by one of the algorithms.

-- getBERTusingColab.py, prepareBERT.py, prepareELMo.py: files used to extract the BERT, respectively, ELMo word embeddings and prepare the final BERT, respectively, ELMo embedding matrix, training, and testing data sets.